The village hall has a wide range of users.

 We have a thriving friendly group based in Hartpury with members from all of the surrounding villages, and new walkers are always welcome.

 We walk and talk every Wednesday morning and aim to meet the needs of all of our group by offering both short gentle walks and slightly more energetic strolls lasting 45 -60 minutes.

 Hartpury Youth Club meets at the hall on Friday evenings, generally fortnightly, from 6.30 – 8.00.
 The club is open to young people in school years 6-10 inclusive.
-Upcoming dates are listed below, please note that activities listed are provisional / subject to change.
 In addition to the featured activities there are always opportunities to take part in games and craft activities, as well as music and a tuck shop.

 Owing to the Coronavirus the youth club has been suspended until further notice.